AdeelMufti/ClassAct/README.md

   9. Use git to get the ClassAct project from GitHub.
 Instructions on how to do that: https://help.github.com/articles/fetching-a-remote/
   10. There should be a directory named "ClassAct" in the project folder, change directory to it
   11. Run the command **npm install**.
 Get a fresh cup of coffee, sit back, and wait for it to finish.
 This may take a while.
+  12. Run the command **bower install**.
-  12. Run MongoDB.
+  13. Run MongoDB.
 Instructions here: https://docs.mongodb.org/manual/tutorial/manage-mongodb-processes/
-  13. Run the command **grunt serve** and that's it!
+  14. Run the command **grunt serve** and that's it!
 You'll have a browse window popup to the ClassAct application running on your machine!
 You're all done.
 You can log in using the built in account for the development environment created from seed.js: admin@admin.com/admin
   - Some notes:
     * I would recommend the use of an IDE, such as WebStorm.
 Or Sublime.
     * LiveReload is already configured.
 So if you make any changes to the code, you'll see your browser page reload, and run the latest code!